 Board of Trustees

-For more information on how the Board is composed and its responsibilities, see Chapter 75: University of Massachusetts of the Massachusetts Legislature's General Laws.
+For more information on the Board and its responsibilities, see Chapter 75: University of Massachusetts of the Massachusetts Legislature's General Laws.